ocaml/opam/doc/pages/FAQ.md

 #### 🐫  opam is slow on top of NFS.
 How can I make it faster?

-opam root is usually located in the `home` directory, which, on top of NFS, slow down opam operations.
-Locating opam root in `/tmp` is neither a solution, you could loose your opam configuration at each reboot.
+opam root is usually located in the `home` directory, which, on top of NFS, slows down opam operations.
+Locating opam root in `/tmp` is not a solution: you could lose your opam configuration at each reboot.

-You can use the [`nfsopam`](https://github.com/UnixJunkie/nfsopam) script to have the best of both world: persistence of NFS directory and fast operation of local directory.
+You can use the [`nfsopam`](https://github.com/UnixJunkie/nfsopam) script to have the best of both worlds: persistence of NFS directories and fast operations of local directories.